dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 <img src="https://github.com/dylanviyar/CymbiotikaInterviewAssessment/assets/81194849/6fc5e4f1-8749-4a79-8c7b-7c70f92889c6" width="200">

 Utilitizing simple bar graphs, it is easier to understand the habits of our data.
 The cancellation amount for tier 1 is drastically larger than the rest of the tiers, as seen in the first visualization.
-We can also see that the amount of cancellations in August are slightly larger than the cancellations in September.
+We can also see that the amount of cancellations in August are slightly larger than the cancellation amounts in September.

 # 6. Conclusion

 ### 6.1 Key Takeaways

 - Tier #1 has the most cancellations
-- August had more cancellation than September
+- August had more cancellations than September
-- Lowest amount of cancellations were in Tier #2 possibly due to customers not wanting to cancel in hope of promotion
+- Lowest amount of cancellations were in Tier #2, possibly due to customers not wanting to cancel in hope of tier promotion
 - Tier #4 has the second highest number of cancellations, possibily because customer's understand that there is no higher tier

 ### 6.2 Next Steps